damanjeff6/SweetSpot/README.md

 SweetSpot is a Yelp clone built on Rails and Backbone.js.

-Restaurants can be searched by city given reviews and ratings.
+Restaurants can be searched by restaurant name or dessert category.
 New restaurant listings can be created.
 Restaurant and User photos may be uploaded.
+One review and rating may be created per restaurant per user.
 Restaurant map and street views are automatically generated from restraunt address listing.

 Try it out here! http://sweetspot.jeffcsweet.com/